vikchupak/AWS/services/kms/cseVsSse.md

 ---

-- AWS KMS optionally generates keys, but they are stored on client side!!!
+- AWS KMS optionally generates keys for you, but they are stored on client side!!!

 # S3 Server-Side Encription (SSE)